Current Environment:

 Clinical trials are studies that may involve:

-• evaluating the effectiveness of a new drug therapy
+• Evaluating the effectiveness of a new drug therapy

-• testing a new diagnostic procedure or device
+• Testing a new diagnostic procedure or device

-• examining a new treatment method for a particular disease
+• Examining a new treatment method for a particular disease

-• taking a closer look at the causes and progression of specific conditions
+• Taking a closer look at the causes and progression of specific conditions

 If your physician recommends that your child participate in a clinical trial, you can feel confident that the plan detailed for that study represents the best and most innovative care.
-Taking part in a clinical trial at Children’s is entirely voluntary.
+Taking part in a clinical trial at Boston Children’s is entirely voluntary.
 Our team will be sure to fully address any questions you may have, and you may remove your child from the medical study at any time.

 Infant seizure trial